sebinmpn/Home/docs/page2.md

 The project aim is to develope a prototype of a fully automated modular hydroponics system specially designed for urban areas.

-## Introduction

-This project is designed to [solve a problem or fulfill a purpose].
-It helps users by providing [specific features or functionalities].

 ## Control Variables